-To provide an initial draft of the Strategic Plan for consideration and possible amendment prior to engaging in stakeholder consultation.
+To provide an initial draft of the Strategic Plan for consideration prior to engaging in stakeholder consultation.

 - 1. To note the requirement of the Integration Joint Board (IJB) to prepare a strategic plan. - 2.
 To note that the involvement of the Strategic Planning Group is integral to the preparation of the strategic plan. - 3.
-To consider the initial draft version of the strategic plan in Appendix 1 and to advise on any changes in advance of submission to the IJB prior to stakeholder consultation on the draft strategic plan.
+To consider the initial draft version of the strategic plan in Appendix 1 and to agree to progress with stakeholder consultation on the draft strategic plan.